WELCOME TO ST. JAMES!

 Caregivers Support Group

-loved one with Alzheimer's or dementia.
-We meet to discuss the ways and means of expressing
+one with Alzheimer's or dementia.
+We meet on the first Wednesday of the month to discuss the ways and

-compassion and how to care for our loved ones in the midst of a difficult challenge.
-As a care giver,
+means of expressing compassion and how to care for our loved ones in the midst of a difficult challenge.

 All discussions are kept in strict confidentiality.
 Please note that our meetings are for caregivers only

 (and not the one with A/D) to allow the freedom to share as needed.
-Meeting are led by Jeff Livesay
+Our next meeting will be held on

 Saint James Grief Support